anixes/Titanic-survival-analysis/README.md

-# Titanic-survival-analysis
+Titanic Survival Analysis
-An exploratory data analysis of the Titanic dataset to identify key factors influencing passenger survival.
+This project explores the classic Titanic dataset to uncover the key factors that determined passenger survival.
+The analysis is done using Python, Pandas, and Seaborn.

-An exploratory data analysis of the Titanic dataset to identify the key factors that influenced passenger survival.
-This project involves data cleaning, feature engineering, and visualization to uncover insights from this historic event.
+📂 Dataset

-This analysis seeks to answer the following questions:
+Source: Kaggle / Seaborn titanic.csv

-How did socio-economic status (i.e., passenger class and fare) impact survival rates?
+Rows: 891

-- Did gender and age play a significant role, in line with the "women and children first" protocol?
+Columns: 15 (after feature engineering)

-- What was the effect of family size on a passenger's chances?
+📌 Objectives

-- Is there a correlation between the port of embarkation and survival?
+Analyze survival rates based on gender and age.

-Analysis Workflow
+Determine the impact of passenger class and fare on survival.

-Data Cleaning: Handled missing values in the Age, Embarked, and Deck columns using median and mode imputation to prepare the dataset for analysis.
+Investigate the role of family size.

-Feature Engineering: Created family_size and age_group features to enable a more nuanced analysis of passenger demographics.
+Assess the correlation between embarkation port and survival.

-Visualization: Used Matplotlib and Seaborn to generate plots (bar charts, violin plots, KDEs) to visualize relationships and correlations between different passenger attributes and their survival outcome.
+🛠️ Tools & Libraries

-Summary of Findings
+Python 3

-Gender and Age were critical: The "women and children first" protocol was strongly evident.
-Females had a ~75% survival rate vs. <20% for males.
-Children also had a significantly higher survival rate than adults.
+Pandas

-Socio-Economic Status was a primary predictor: First-class passengers had the highest survival rate.
-The fare paid also showed a clear positive correlation with survival.
+NumPy

-Small Families Fared Best: Passengers in family groups of 2-4 had a higher survival rate than those traveling alone or in large families (5+).
+Matplotlib

-Embarkation Port was a confounding variable: While Cherbourg passengers had a higher survival rate, this was primarily because a higher proportion of first-class passengers boarded from that port.
+Seaborn

-Tools Used-
+📈 Key Insights

-- Python
+Gender was the strongest predictor: Females had a ~75% survival rate, compared to under 20% for males.

-- Pandas
+Wealth provided a clear advantage: First-class passengers had a much higher survival rate (~63%) than third-class passengers (~24%).

-- Matplotlib & Seaborn
+Children had a higher chance of survival: The "women and children first" protocol is visible in the data.

-- Jupyter Notebook
+Small families were safest: Passengers traveling in groups of 2-4 had better survival odds than those traveling alone or in large families.